Microphone: MEMS

 The MEMS microphone is also called a microphone chip or silicon microphone.
 A pressure-sensitive diaphragm is etched directly into a silicon wafer by MEMS processing techniques and is usually accompanied with an integrated preamplifier.
 Most MEMS microphones are variants of the condenser microphone design.
 Digital MEMS microphones have built-in analog-to-digital converter (ADC) circuits on the same CMOS chip, making the chip a digital microphone and so more readily integrated with modern digital products.
 Major manufacturers producing MEMS silicon microphones are Cirrus Logic, InvenSense (product line sold by Analog Devices), Akustica, Infineon, Knowles Electronics, Memstech, Sonion MEMS, Vesper, AAC Acoustic Technologies, and Omron.
+MEMS microphones are commonly used in smartphones, tablets, computers and other consumer electronics applications such as game controllers and headsets.

 In the 2010s, piezoelectric MEMS microphones were developed.
 These are a significant architectural and material change from existing condenser-style MEMS designs.

 Plasma

-In a plasma microphone, a plasma arc of ionized gas is used.
-The sound waves cause variations in the pressure around the plasma in turn causing variations in temperature which alter the conductance of the plasma.
+In a plasma microphone, an experimental form of microphone, a plasma arc of ionized gas is used.
+The sound waves cause variations in the pressure around the plasma, in turn causing variations in temperature, which alter the conductance of the plasma.
 These variations in conductance can be picked up as variations superimposed on the electrical supply to the plasma.
-This is an experimental form of microphone.

-Speakers as microphones
+Speakers as dynamic microphones

 A loudspeaker, a transducer that turns an electrical signal into sound waves, is the functional opposite of a microphone.
-Since a conventional speaker is similar in construction to a dynamic microphone (with a diaphragm, coil and magnet), speakers can actually work "in reverse" as microphones.
+Since a conventional speaker is similar in construction to a dynamic microphone (with a diaphragm, coil and magnet), speakers can actually work in reverse as microphones.
 Reciprocity applies, so the resulting microphone has the same impairments as a single-driver loudspeaker: limited low- and high-end frequency response, poorly controlled directivity, and low sensitivity.
-In practical use, speakers are sometimes used as microphones in applications where high bandwidth and sensitivity are not needed such as intercoms, walkie-talkies or video game voice chat peripherals, or when conventional microphones are in short supply.
+In practical use, speakers are sometimes used as microphones in applications where high bandwidth and sensitivity are not needed, such as intercoms, walkie-talkies or video game voice chat peripherals.

-However, there is at least one practical application that exploits those weaknesses: the use of a medium-size woofer placed closely in front of a "kick drum" (bass drum) in a drum set to act as a microphone.
-A commercial product example is the Yamaha Subkick, a 6.5 in woofer shock-mounted into a 10" drum shell used in front of kick drums.
-Since a relatively massive membrane is unable to transduce high frequencies while being capable of tolerating strong low-frequency transients, the speaker is often ideal for picking up the kick drum while reducing bleed from the nearby cymbals and snare drums.
+However, there is at least one practical application that exploits those weaknesses: the use of a medium-sized woofer placed closely in front of a bass drum in a drum set to act as a microphone.
+A commercial product example is the Yamaha Subkick, a 6.5 in woofer shock-mounted into a 10-inch drum shell used in front of kick drums.
+Since a relatively massive membrane is unable to transduce high frequencies while being capable of tolerating strong low-frequency transients, the speaker is often ideal for picking up the kick drum while reducing bleed from the nearby cymbals and snare drum.